heckman/ofx2/README.md

 Some configuration is required to customize the script for use with OFX files from your financial institutions.

-In the _ofx_ script, immediately following the usage information, a varable `_fidir_` is set containing the definition of a json-object which maps `INTU.BID` values to names of financial institutions.
+In the _ofx-txns_ script, immediately following the usage information, a varable `_fidir_` is set containing the definition of a json-object which maps `INTU.BID` values to names of financial institutions.
 You will need to add your own entries to this object.